 |Calls per million rides||0.014||0.011||0.015||0.020||49.4 %|

 - Information Line statistics are for the hours of 6a.m. – 10p.m.
 Monday through Friday and 8:30a.m. – 4:30p.m. on weekends and statutory holidays.
 Service information provided by staff is based upon real-time information.
 Staff also assists with trip planning and answers other common questions.

 - Interactive Voice Response (IVR) – IVR is a phone system that utilizes voice recognition technology to assist customers with providing real-time information by stop for conventional transit.

-As indicated in the table, the total calls to both the information line and the interactive voice response declined in 2020 however, the calls per million rides indicates that the level of calls as a ratio of ridership remained consistent, rising slightly in 2020.
-What this table clearly demonstrates is that even throughout the pandemic, customers continued to rely on the customer service line and interactive voice at approximately the same rate as prior years.
+As indicated in the table, the total calls to both the information line and the interactive voice response declined in 2021; however, the calls per million rides indicate that the level of calls as a ratio of ridership climbed in 2020 and then again in 2021.
+Resource issues which resulted in fluctuating service levels during periods of 2021 likely played a role in the increased reliance on the customer service line by riders.

 Customers and the public at large can also look to the LTC website for information about the service in general, or specifically to the Infoweb real-time for next bus information.
 In addition, a corporate Facebook page, which was established in late 2018, is maintained that provides news and updates relating to service.

-The table below sets out a summary of the visits to the LTC website, Infoweb real-time, corporate Facebook page and the total Twitter impressions from the corporate Twitter account for the years 2019 and 2020.
+The table below sets out a summary of the visits to the LTC website, Infoweb real-time, corporate Facebook page and the total Twitter impressions from the corporate Twitter account for the years 2019 through 2021.

 Summary of Customer Access – LTC Website